valist-io/valist/docs/creating-an-organization.md

 # Creating an Organization

-Creating an organization is the first step to publishing software on valist!
-Organizations are how users are able to manage their various software repositories and admin credentials on valist.
+Creating an organization is the first step to publishing software on Valist!
+Organizations are how users are able to manage their various software repositories and admin credentials on Valist.
 Each organization receives a unique `valist-ID` which is then linked to a namespace that is governed by the members (keys) of the organization.

 ## CLI